wibedev-team/datachain-demo/README.md

 # DataCHAIN

-**DataCHAIN** is a service that provides the necessary software tools for analytics, visualization, automation and monitoring.
+**DataCHAIN** is a open source service that provides the necessary software tools for analytics, visualization, automation and monitoring.

 ## Setup